 - It denied that any scripture could enjoy the status of ultimate authority transcending human reasons and consciences.

 - The caste system was criticized by Brahmo Samaj.

 Tattvabodhini Sabha (1839)

 - The Tattvabodhini Sabha was founded in 1839.

 - Tattvabodhini Patrika was published in Bengali, devoted to the systematic study of India’s past with a rational outlook.

 Young Bengal Movement- (1826-1831)

-- Founded by Anglo Indian – Henry Louis Vivian Derozio (Taught at Hindu College).
+- Young Bengal Movement was Founded by Anglo Indian – Henry Louis Vivian Derozio (Taught at Hindu College).
 Other people associated with the organization were Rasik Krishna Mullick, Tarachand choker-Vati, and Krishna Mohan Banerjee.